East Dunbartonshire: Political control

+The council has been under no overall control since 1999.
+Following the 2022 election a Scottish National Party minority administration formed to run the council.

 The first election to East Dunbartonshire Council was held in 1995, initially operating as a shadow authority alongside the outgoing authorities until the new system came into force on 1 April 1996.
 Political control of the council since 1996 has been as follows:

 Leadership

-The first leader of the council, Charles Kennedy, had been the last leader of the old Strathkelvin District Council.
+The role of provost is largely ceremonial in East Dunbartonshire.
+They chair full council meetings and act as the council's civic figurehead.
+Political leadership is provided by the leader of the council.
+The first leader, Charles Kennedy, had been the last leader of the old Strathkelvin District Council.
 The leaders of East Dunbartonshire Council since 1996 have been:

+Composition

+Following the 2022 election, and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

+The next election is due in 2027.

 Premises

 Since 2012 the council has been based at 12 Strathkelvin Place in Kirkintilloch, which forms part of the Southbank Marina development adjoining the Forth and Clyde Canal.
 Prior to 2012 the council was based at Tom Johnston House at the junction of Lenzie Road and Civic Way in Kirkintilloch.
 Tom Johnston House had been built in 1985 as the headquarters for the old Strathkelvin District Council and was named after Tom Johnston (1881–1965), who was born in Kirkintilloch and had served as Secretary of State for Scotland during the Second World War.
 Tom Johnston House was demolished in 2015.
 The new council chamber at Strathkelvin Place is called Tom Johnston Chamber.